sohoffice/piaas/README.md

 The application support Mac OS, but was only tested on Mojave.

-Linux should be fine, but untested.
+Linux should be fine, but wasn't tested in the real world.

 On windows platform, WSL (windows subsystem linux) is required.
 At the moment **Windows 10** is the only version with WSL so is the only version